davidobrien1985/davidobrien1985.github.io/blog/_posts/2020-09-17-test-arm-aws-templates.md

 [![Testing AWS CloudFormation](/media/2020/09/test-aws-cloudformation.png)](/media/2020/09/test-aws-cloudformation.png)

-Here's an example of testing an Azure ARM template using PowerShell:
+Here's an example of testing an Azure ARM template using PowerShell.
+You want to most likely use code to get the actual template from the file, not inline, this is just for the example:

 {% gist 00fbd4eb5587be5e663ea0d3166daf15 %}